vishwajeeta/blockchain_testing/Huff, Yul,contract Oppcode disassembly/notes.md

 contract creation bytecode is responsible for taking our smart contract and `saving` it on-chain.

 # Types of storage
 1. Stack ,works like a real stack
-2. Memory ,works like RAM once task is done memory is gone
+2. Memory ,works like RAM once task is done memory is gone,opcode `MSTORE -> 3`
-3. Storage
+3. Storage ,its like a zient array `interacting with storage is very expensive`,opcode`SSTORE->100`

 - Evm-code
 - program-counter
 - available gas

 EVM is known as stack matchine,chepest place to things is on stack